 When is the best time to visit?

 Fortunately, Wales has a great array of things to do in each of its seasons, from daffodil walks in spring to dolphin spotting in the summer.

 All the seasons offer something different, with a variety of things to see and events taking place.

 In Winter (December, January, February) it is much quieter.
 The landscape is picturesque with snow capped mountains.
 Take a romantic break and celebrate St Valentine's day in February, or St Dwynwen's day in January.

 How to get to Wales

 As part of the UK, Wales is easy to get to by air, land and sea.
-Cardiff Airport is the biggest in Wales, with over 50 direct routes and at least 900 connecting destinations worldwide.
+Cardiff Airport is the biggest in Wales, with over 50 direct routes, including Wizz Air's recently launched flights from destinations including Faro in Portugal.
+There are also at least 900 connecting destinations worldwide.
 It is ideally placed for travels around South, West and Mid Wales.
 Some of England's airports are well placed for Wales, too.

 Bristol Airport is about 90 minutes to Cardiff by car, while Liverpool John Lennon Airport and Manchester Airport are just an hour by car to North Wales with Birmingham Airport accessible to Mid Wales.
 London (including its airports and Eurostar stations) are about two and a half hours by train.